 Some forms of cancer are associated with obesity.
 Among those mentioned by the National Cancer Institute are:

-● Breast cancer.
-Obesity and breast cancer appear to be linked.
-Postmenopausal women who are obese have a 20-40% increase in the risk of developing the disease over women who are at healthy body weight.
+Obesity and breast cancer appears to be linked.
+Postmenopausal women who are obese have a 20-40% increase in the risk of developing the disease over women who are at a healthy body weight.